Chapter 03 — Autonomous Kernels

 Stop criteria (explicit)

-- Stop failure: tool-call budget exhausted.
+- Stop failure:

-- Stop failure: diff budget exceeded.
+- diff budget exceeded

-- Example: “tokenization treats whitespace-only as empty.”
+- example: “tokenization treats whitespace-only as empty.”

-- Example: “requires editing
+- example: “requires editing

 src/lexer.py, outside current write scope.”